RonnyA/RonnyA/README.md

 # Hi
-- I’m Ronny, a Cloud Solution Architect with over 30 years in the industry - building and delivering Software.
+- I’m Ronny, a Cloud Solution Architect with over 30 years in the industry - building and delivering software.
 - I’m interested in all kinds of interresting stuff, from low-level assembly/building your own Operating System to High Performant scalable and secure cloud native solutions.
 - A more specific list would probably include:
   - Security (and boy is that a huge area)
+  - Reverse Engineering
   - Identity (Azure AAD, B2C, OIDC/Oauth2, MSAL)
   - Architecture (aka.ms/waf is a good starting point)
-  - CPU Architectue and emulating old school 8-bit machines (give me that Retro feeling)
+  - CPU Architecture and emulating old-school 8-bit machines (give me that Retro feeling) <https://www.linkedin.com/pulse/wow-i-didnt-expect-so-much-fun-ronny-hansen/>
   - IoT (programming embedded systems, integrating them with sensors and backends)
-  - Logging, Monitoring and insights
+  - Logging, Monitoring and Insights
-  - Application Hosting (Kubernetes, App Services, serverless, Service Fabric, Docker/Containers)
+  - Application Hosting (Kubernetes, App Services, serverless, Service Fabric, Docker/Containers,..)
-  - C#/NET5, Blazor, Cross platform UI
+  - C#/NET, Blazor, Cross platform UI
   - C++ (The cross platform/cross device story combined with high performance is a compelling story)
   - Mixed reality (I wish i had a Hololens..)
   - Graphical design, game design, Unity, SDL2